hurutta/SpringBoot-mongoDB-REST/README.md

 <!-- CONTACT -->
 ## Contact

-You may contact with me via gmail or any other way.
+You may contact with me via gmail if needed.
 All necessary contact info you will find at -
 <a href="https://hurutta.github.io"> my website. <a>